magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 ---
 title: "Returning to Eastford"
-excerpt: "A journey back to a city once called home, seen anew through the eyes of foreign friends."
+excerpt: "A journey back to a city once called home, seen anew through the eyes of foreign friends — with all its details, contrasts, and burdens."
 publishedAt: "2025-09-22"
-readTime: 12
+readTime: 18
-tags: ["travel", "culture", "reflection"]
+tags: ["travel", "culture", "reflection", "memoir"]
-slug: "returning-to-eastford"
+slug: "returning-to-eastford-complete"
 ---

 # Returning to Eastford

-I lived in **Eastford** before moving to Australia.
+I lived in **Eastford** for nearly ten years before moving to Australia.
 The city shaped me in countless ways — its relentless rhythm, its understated courtesies, its curious balance of warmth and reserve.
 Time and distance softened my memories, yet Eastford remained imprinted on me like an old watermark.

 Years later, I returned — not alone, but with two Australian friends: *Vincent*, of European background, and *Minh*, whose family roots are in Vietnam.
 For me it was a homecoming; for them it was an adventure into the unknown.